 DBP is a Western Australia's key gas transmission pipeline stretching almost 1600km-long and linking the gas fields located in the Carnarvon (North West Shelf) and Browse Basins with population centres and industrial areas in the south‐west of the State.
 The total length of this pipeline is 2,719km and has been in operation since 1984, and is expected to be in service for at least the next 50 years.

 The Company acquired Energy Developments PTY Limited (EDL) jointly with CK Infrastructure Holdings Limited (CKI) and CK Asset Holdings Limited (CK Asset).
 Power Assets holds a 20% stake, while CKI and CK Asset each holds 40%.

 EDL is an international provider of safe, clean, low emissions energy, remote energy solutions and renewables.

-EDL owns and manages an international portfolio of about 80 projects comprising over 983MW of power generation facilities in Australia, the United States and Europe, utilising a range of fuel sources operating in five main areas: remote energy, natural gas (NG, CNG & LNG) and diesel, landfill gas, waste coal mine gas and wind.
+EDL owns and manages an international portfolio of about 80 projects comprising over 983MW of power generation facilities in Australia, North America and Europe, utilising a range of fuel sources operating in five main areas: remote energy, natural gas (NG, CNG & LNG) and diesel, landfill gas, waste coal mine gas and wind.